towolf/towolf.github.com/docs/PsychSound/MOAL/core/InitializeMatlabOpenAL.markdown

 Options: All options are optional.

-debuglevel = 0 to 3: Setting debuglevel == 0 will disable debug\-output.
+debuglevel = 0 to 3: Setting debuglevel == 0 will disable debug-output.
 A level of 1 will cause MOAL to output error messages and abort your scripts execution if it detects any OpenAL error.
 A level of 2 provides additional information that may help you to optimize your code. level 3